 Tuna salad sushi rolls are long sushi rolls filled with tuna salad and wrapped in rice and seaweed.
 This style of sushi roll is known as makizushi or maki sushi, which means rolled sushi in Japanese.
 The sushi rolls are sliced and then dipped in soy sauce and enjoyed.

-The preparation and cooking times for this recipe assumes that prepared sushi rice is pre-made and ready for use.
-Simply steam rice ahead of time and season with bottled sushi vinegar or prepared dried sushi vinegar mix, both of which are available for sale at Japanese grocery stores.
-Alternatively, a recipe for sushi vinegar is available here.
+The preparation time for this recipe assumes that prepared sushi rice is pre-made and ready for use.
+Simply steam rice ahead of time and season with bottled sushi vinegar or prepared dried sushi vinegar mix, both of which are available at Japanese grocery stores.
+Alternatively, you can make your own sushi vinegar.

 These tuna salad sushi rolls are assembled similarly to any other type of rolled sushi.
 A bamboo sushi mat is needed to roll the sushi.

 - To make tuna salad mixture, mix chopped onion, tuna, mayonnaise and salt in a bowl.
 Alternatively, use your favorite tuna salad recipe.
 If you prefer spicy tuna salad, add some karashi mustard to the tuna salad mix.

 - Cover the bamboo mat with a piece of plastic wrap to prevent the seaweed or any stray rice from sticking to the mat.
 This also makes for easy cleanup.
 Place one nori sheet on top of the bamboo mat.

 - Spread 1/4 portion of sushi rice on top of the nori sheet.
 In the center, spread a line of the tuna salad horizontally across the rice.

 - Roll up the bamboo mat, pressing forward to shape the sushi into a cylinder.
 Press the bamboo mat firmly and remove it from the sushi.
 Repeat process and make more tuna salad rolls.